 Due to the COVID-19 Pandemic, our procedures for scheduling baptisms are being modified.
 Please call the parish office for more information about preparation and the scheduling process at 847-891-1220.

 Through the Sacrament of Reconciliation we are able to restore our right relationship with God and neighbor.
 This sacrament provides us the opportunity to change our lives, through this Reconciliation with God and neighbor.

-The Sacrament of Reconciliation is usually offered on Saturdays from 3:30-4:30pm; during parish-wide reconciliation services in Advent and Lent, and by appointment.
+The Sacrament of Reconciliation is usually offered on Thursday from 5:00-6:00pm; during parish-wide reconciliation services in Advent and Lent, and by appointment.
 Please check our Mass times and schedules for updates.